daviddelgadol/codepath-Flixer/README.md

-# Flix
+# Flixer

-Flix is an app that allows users to browse movies from [The Movie Database API](http://docs.themoviedb.apiary.io/#).
+Flixer is an app that allows users to browse movies from [The Movie Database API](http://docs.themoviedb.apiary.io/#).

 ---

-## Flix Part 2
+## Flixer Part 2

 ### User Stories